BlueManedHawk/Ex-Nihilo/README.md

 ## Introduction

-The long-term goal of this project is to create a game in which the player starts with nothing, and works their way up.
+The long-term goal of the project is to create a game in which the player starts with nothing and works their way up.
+The game will feature extensive magic and technology systems, along with built-in documentation of many parts of the game.
+While the game will be a sandbox game, a tree of advancements will exist to help guide the player.

 ## Other files you should read